In this resource, we’re looking at the best React UI component libraries and frameworks available on the web. But first:

 Shards React is an open source, modern React UI kit that’s built from scratch and geared towards fast performance.
 The modern design system allows you to change many things.
 What’s more, you can download the source files to change things at code level too.
 The SCSS used for styling only enhances developer experience.

 This library is based on Shards, and uses React Datepicker, React Popper (a positioning engine) and noUIShlider.
 It supports Material and Fontawesome icons.
 The Shards Pro package has 15 pre-made pages that help you get started.
 Helpfully, these pages use blocks that you can move around.

-With ~270 stars on GitHub, it also includes dozens of custom components such as range sliders and toggle inputs.
+With ~270 stars on GitHub, it also includes dozens of custom React components such as range sliders and toggle inputs.
 The 350+ components ensure that you can build almost every type of website with Shards React.

 Building a frontend that’s data heavy?
 React Virtualized may be the library you need to dip into.
 It includes numerous components for efficiently rendering large lists, tables and grids.
 For example, you’ll find masonry, columns, autosizers, direction sorters, window scrollers and more.
 Further, you can customize the tables by configuring the row heights and display placeholders in the cells.

 This library offers a free design system for Bootstrap 4, React, and Reactstrap.
 It comes with 100 modern and gorgeous elements that are implemented in a fully-functional code, so you can switch from a page to the actual website effortlessly.

 The Argon Design System offers pre-built example pages and a handful of variations for all the components such as colors, styles, hover, and focus.